AlbaXIII/build.mt/README.md

 ![Build.mt reply section](assets/readme_screenshots/replies-example.PNG)

-However, when validated through the W3 HTML checker during final checks, the method I have used to reuse the same form without a prefix or formset led to the reuse of several HTML Div ids provided by the crispy form input.
+However, when validated through the W3 HTML checker during final checks, the method I have used to reuse the same form without a prefix or formset led to the duplication of several HTML Div ids and text areal elements provided by the crispy form input.
 This led to the failure of any commented page when put through the W3 validator due to the multiple duplication of the containing div id, and the id of the text body.

 ![Build.mt reply errors](assets/readme_screenshots/reply-errors.PNG)